Sithamfr/Scraping-web/README.md

-Download the ZIP file, extract and you've installed the app.
+Download the ZIP file, extract it and you've installed the app.